SanirRahaman/vehicle-detection-model/README.md

 - Clone the repository to your local machine.
 - Install the required dependencies (cv2).
 - Run the vehicle_detection.py script.
-Feel free to explore, modify, and enhance the code for your specific use case.
+<br>Feel free to explore, modify, and enhance the code for your specific use case.